Moduli spaces and period mappings of genus one fibered K3 surfaces

-We will denote the set of $(-2)$-vectors in $H\cap \Pi^\perp$ by $R_\Pi$ and will to refer its elements as \emph{roots}.
-For any root $\alpha\in R_\Pi$, the associated orthogonal reflection $s_\alpha$ in $H$ leaves $\Pi$ pointwise fixed and $\Hcal_\Pi$ invariant.
+We denote the set of $(-2)$-vectors in $H\cap \Pi^\perp$ by $R_\Pi$ and refer to its elements as \emph{$\Pi$-roots}.
+For any $\Pi$-root $\alpha$, the associated orthogonal reflection $s_\alpha$ in $H$ leaves $\Pi$ pointwise fixed and $\Hcal_\Pi$ invariant.
 These reflections generate a Coxeter subgroup $W(R_\Pi)$ of $\G$.
-The reflection hyperplanes in $\Hcal_\Pi$ are locally finite and the complement of their union (which we shall denote by $\Hcal_\Pi^\circ$ is therefore an open $W(R_\Pi)$-invariant subset.
-A connected component of $\Hcal_\Pi^\circ$ is called an \emph{open hyperbolic $W(R_\Pi)$-chamber}.
-The group $W_\Pi$ permutes these simply transitively.
+The reflection hyperplanes in $\Hcal_\Pi$ make up locally finite collection of subsets and decompose $\Hcal_\Pi$ into (relatively open) \emph{faces}.
+Such a face is a convex, locally polyhedral cone (it may not be definable by a finite number of inequalities and so it need not be a polyhedral cone).
+An open face is called a \emph{$W(R_\Pi)$-chamber}; this is also a connected component of the complement $\Hcal_\Pi^\circ$ of the union of the reflection hyperplanes.
+The group $W(R_\Pi)$ permutes the chambers simply transitively.